xrarias/Bc394Genome/README.md

 grep -c "# 0 hits found" Bc394.B71.BLAST
 ```

-4. A list of the Bc394 contigs with no matches was generated using this code and generating the list below:
+4. A list of the Bc394 contigs with no matches was generated using this code and generating the list below.
+There were 303 contigs with no matches.

 ```
 awk '/^# Query:/ {q=$3} /^# 0 hits found$/ {print q}' Bc394.B71.BLAST > Bc394Contigs.NoMatch.B71.txt
 ```
 <details>
       <summary>4a.
 Click Here to View a List of Bc394 Contigs with No Matches</summary>

 ```
 Bc394_contig769
 Bc394_contig783